shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab03_Resource_Configuration.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-**Result:** You have successfully configured your Resources by creating location where resources will start and end their day
+**Result:** You have successfully configured your Resources by creating a location where resources will start and end their day.